CERC-Genomic-Medicine/BQC19_Imputation_Panel/Benchmark/imputation/README.md

 3. **Chromosome X Imputation:** Perform genotype imputation separately for chromosome X using Minimac3 or Minimac4 software.
 Imputation is performed for males and females seperatly in non-pseudoautosomal regions by accounting for the differences in this region.

-4. **Output Generation:** The pipeline generates imputed genotype data in VCF format, providing a valuable resource for downstream analyses such as association studies or population genetics.
+4. **Output Generation:** The pipeline generates imputed genotype data in VCF format, as well as empirical dosage files in VCF format, providing a valuable resource for downstream analyses such as association studies or population genetics.

 ## Input Data